-- 1. Access to computing resources shall be authorized at a level to perform the educational or job function required by an individual. - 2.
-NICC computing and network resources are to be used for College-related communication, instruction, services, enrichment, dissemination of academic information and administrative activities. - 3.
-Users are expected to respect the rights of other users; for example, users shall not engage in private or public behavior that creates an intimidating, hostile or offensive environment for other users.
-Users shall not intentionally develop or use programs that harass other users, infiltrate a computer or system and/or damage or alter the hardware or software components of a computer or system. - 4.
-Users may not encroach on others' use of computer resources.
+1. Access to computing resources shall be authorized at a level to perform the educational or job function required by an individual.

+2. NICC computing and network resources are to be used for College-related communication, instruction, services, enrichment, dissemination of academic information and administrative activities.

+3. Users are expected to respect the rights of other users; for example, users shall not engage in private or public behavior that creates an intimidating, hostile or offensive environment for other users.
+Users shall not intentionally develop or use programs that harass other users, infiltrate a computer or system and/or damage or alter the hardware or software components of a computer or system.

+4. Users may not encroach on others' use of computer resources.
 Such activities would include, tying up computer resources for game playing or other trivial applications; sending frivolous or excessive messages, including chain letters, junk mail or unsolicited advertising or other types of broadcast messages, locally or over the Internet; and intentionally introducing any computer viruses or other rogue programs to the NICC system causing physical or functional damage to systems.
-To respect the shared nature of the computing resources, users shall not engage in deliberately wasteful practices such as printing large amounts of unnecessary documents. - 5.
-Users are responsible for using software and electronic materials in accordance with copyright and licensing restrictions and applicable College policies.
+To respect the shared nature of the computing resources, users shall not engage in deliberately wasteful practices such as printing large amounts of unnecessary documents.

+5. Users are responsible for using software and electronic materials in accordance with copyright and licensing restrictions and applicable College policies.
 NICC equipment and software may not be used to violate copyright or the terms of any license agreement.

-- 6. Users may not attempt to modify or crash the College system or network facilities.
-Users may not attempt to break into the accounts of other users at NICC or on the Internet. - 7.
-Students and guests may not install software on any College computer.
+6. Users may not attempt to modify or crash the College system or network facilities.
+Users may not attempt to break into the accounts of other users at NICC or on the Internet.

+7. Students and guests of NICC may not install software on any College computer.
 Faculty and staff may not install software on the College network or it's computers.
-Installations on the network and its computers are the responsibility of NICC Computer Information Systems. - 8.
-Users of the network may not connect non-NICC hardware to the network without prior written approval from Computer Information Systems personnel. - 9.
-User privileges on College computers are set to not allow hardware installation.
+Installations on the network and its computers are the responsibility of NICC Computer Information Systems.

+8. Users of the network may not connect non-NICC hardware to the network without prior written approval from Computer Information Systems personnel.

+9. User privileges on NICC computers are set to not allow hardware installation.
 Limited support for personal devices (such as USB mass storage devices) is built into the operating system and/or the system image.

-Since the combination of different types of personal devices and hardware ports is virtually unlimited, only specific brands and models of some devices may be attached to NICC computers.
-Information about these devices is available from Computer Information Systems. - 10.
-College computing facilities are a public resource and may not be used for personal profit. - 11.
-Users must remember that information distributed through the College's networking facilities is a form of publishing.
+10. College computing facilities are a public resource and may not be used for personal profit.

+11. Users must remember that information distributed through the College's networking facilities is a form of publishing.
 For example, anything generated at NICC that is available on the Internet represents the College and not just an individual.
-Even with disclaimers, the College is represented by its students, faculty and staff and appropriate language, behavior and style is warranted. - 12.
-NICC does not agree to unconditionally deliver all mail addressed to its users.
-All inbound email destined for staff and student email accounts is subject to automated filtering.
-The goal of this filtering is to prevent dissemination of spam both pornographic and non-pornographic mass mailing which clogs email systems.
+Even with disclaimers, the College is represented by its students, faculty and staff and appropriate language, behavior and style is warranted.

+12. NICC does not agree to unconditionally deliver all mail addressed to its users.
+All inbound email destined for staff and student NICC email accounts is subject to automated filtering.
+The goal of this filtering is to prevent dissemination of spam - both pornographic and non-pornographic mass mailing - which clogs email systems.
 Filtering is performed automatically by a computer acting on rules set up to detect spam.
 It is therefore possible that some mail bound for NICC users will be rejected even if it does not qualify as spam, if it comes from a mail server known to be used by spammers.

-Administration and Implementation
+ADMINISTRATION AND IMPLEMENTATION